 The Mathisons have a rich family farming legacy that dates back to 1893.
 That's when the first generation homesteaded 160 acres atop Stemilt Hill, a high-elevation region that overlooks the mighty Columbia River and town of Wenatchee, WA.
 Recognizing the fertile soils and ideal climate of the region, the Mathisons planted their first 10 acres of apples, pears, and cherries in the mid 1900s.

 The Mathison family had been looking for an apple to call their own for a long time.
 In 2004, after successfully testing the apple in their eastern Washington orchards, they purchased the rights to grow and market the variety in the U.S. The family trademarked the apple Pinata in order to tie the apple’s two given names (Pinova and Sonata) with its exciting attributes.

-Look for Pinata in your favorite grocery store starting every January.
+Make this your favorite apple and look for it at your favorite grocery store starting every January.

 You May Also Like: